Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 }
 ```

-The `Identity<>` value object provides generic functionality to create and validate aggregate root IDs.
-Please read the documentation regarding the bundled `Identity<>` type as it provides several useful features, e.g. several different schemes for ID generation, one that minimizes MSSQL database fragmentation.
+The `Identity<>` value object provides generic functionality to create and validate aggregate root identities.
+Please read the documentation regarding the bundled `Identity<>` type as it provides several useful features, e.g. several different schemes for identity generation, one that minimizes MSSQL database fragmentation.

-Additionally to create your aggregate state, which will be used for applying aggregate events to, you can create your own by inheriting from the base `AggregateState<,,>` class like this.
+Additionally, to create your aggregate state, which will be used for applying aggregate events to, you can create your own aggregate state model by inheriting from the base `AggregateState<,,>` class like this:

 ```csharp
 public class StoreState : AggregateState<StoreAggregate, StoreId>